 In this paper, we empirically characterize the distributional effects of ECB monetary policy shocks across workers and firms using Austrian social security records.
-Using an Abowd et al. (1999) wage regression, we estimate worker and firm (wage) fixed effects.
+Using an (Abowd et al., 1999) wage regression, we estimate worker and firm (wage) fixed effects.
 From a worker's perspective, the firm fixed effect is arguably the most important aspect of firm heterogeneity, as it measures the firm wage premium relative to other firms.
-We refer to workers with a high worker fixed effect as high-paid workers, and to firms with a high firm fixed effect as high-paid workers, and to firms with a high firm fixed effect as high-paid workers and low-paying firms.
+We refer to workers with a high worker fixed effect as high-paid workers, and to firms with a high firm fixed effect as high-paying firms, and analogously for low-paid workers and low-paying firms.